Canon 7D vs Hasselblad X1D

 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D does not offer wifi capability.
+In contrast, the 7D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 7D and the X1D have been discontinued, but can regularly be found used on eBay.
 The 7D was replaced by the Canon 7D Mark II, while the X1D was followed by the Hasselblad X1D II.
 Further information on the features and operation of the 7D and X1D can be found, respectively, in the Canon 7D Manual (free pdf) or the online Hasselblad X1D Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D or the Hasselblad X1D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.